 This section presents the projections for total giving, giving by source, and giving to the three recipient subsectors included in this report and describes how different economic variables will impact giving.
 Overall, Americans should expect philanthropic growth in the coming years:

 - The growth rate for total giving is expected to rise above the historical 10-year, 25-year, and 40-year annualized average rates of growth.4

-- All sources of giving are projected to increase their contributions in 2019 and 2020.
-Giving by foundations will see the largest increases in both years, followed by giving by bequest.
-Increases in gifts from individuals/households will be higher than the increases in contributions made by corporations.
+- All sources of giving are projected to increase their contributions in 2020 and 2021.
+Giving by bequest will see the largest increase in 2020, followed by giving by foundations.
+Giving by foundations will see the largest increase in 2021.
+Increases in contributions from individuals/households will be higher than increases in gifts made by corporations, which are more tepid.

-Among the recipient subsectors, giving to health will increase the most in 2019, while giving to education will increase the most in 2020.
-In 2019 and 2020, the health subsector will be the only one among those analyzed to see giving rise above the 10-year, 25-year, and 40-year historical trends.
+- Among the recipient subsectors, giving to health is projected to increase the most in 2020 and 2021.
+In 2020 and 2021, the health, education, and public-society benefit subsectors are expected to see giving rise above the 10-year, 25-year, and 40-year historical trends.

 This section provides a high-level summary of our methodology for creating The Philanthropy Outlook forecasting model and producing the charitable giving estimates.
-The Variable Definitions and Sources subsection explains exactly what the variables used in the forecasting model measure and where these variables are sourced.
 Finally, the Limitations subsection describes the limitations of using scientific methodology to predict future giving outcomes.

 For more detailed information about the methodology used in The Philanthropy Outlook, please view the Guide to the Philanthropy Outlook Model at www.PhilanthropyOutlook.com.